OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 user hostlist=(userlist) commandlist
 ```

+So, for example, root would typically have the following entry: `root ALL =
+(ALL) ALL`

+---

 Example: Permit a user to run the lpadmin command

 To allow user 'whoever' the ability to configure CUPS (Common UNIX Printing